 Archaeologist and General Manager

-With over a decade of experience in consulting archaeology in four provinces and one territory, Brett is a permit-holding archaeologist in BC's sub-arctic boreal (SAB) and interior plateau (IP) regions.
+With over 15 years of experience in consulting archaeology in four provinces and one territory, Brett is a permit-holding archaeologist in BC's sub-arctic boreal (SAB) and interior plateau (IP) regions.
 He also has extensive archaeological experience in Central America.
 Brett has lived and worked in BC since 2014.
 In his off time, Brett loves hiking, sailing, biking, skiing, SCUBA diving, and virtually anything else that gets him outside.
 Email Brett: email@example.com

 AERO AND RIPLEY